 Favorite sport: Is napping a sport?

 Favorite TV show: I am definitely a TV person.
 Boy Meets World and Gilmore Girls will always have a special place in my heart.
 Also, any cooking challenge show.
 I mean, how can you not love it?

-Favorite Movie: Having a bad day?
+Favorite movie: Having a bad day?
 All I need to do is turn on Legally Blonde, The Little Rascals, or any Audrey Hepburn movie and I’m fine.

-Fun Fact: I used to photograph surgeries as well as take clinical images of patients who have eye cancer.
+Fun fact: I used to photograph surgeries as well as take clinical images of patients who have eye cancer.
 (Yes, eye cancer is a thing.
 It’s rare, but it can happen.)